-With a failure rate as high as 90 percent, the financial advisor profession is a hard one to crack.
-But with a proper start — and a little help from seasoned advisors — you can set yourself up for long-term success.
+With a proper start — and a little help from seasoned advisors — you can set yourself up for long-term success.

 Don’t Start from Scratch